Gift Icon

 • STB

 The Surface Transportation Board is in charge of regulating the railway industry.
-Its board researches new possibilities of increasing financial responsibility in the railway industry, promotes and develops railroad regulatory reforms, implements compliance to laws referring to rail operation, resolves disputes of service and railroad rate, rejects or approves proposals of railroad mergers, implements compliance of environmental regulations, decides if an enterprise can leave or enter the railway business, rejects or approves the abandonment of rail lines, and oversees railway transportation emergencies, regardless if they were caused by congestion, a transporter not respecting its obligations, or trough damage to the rail tracks.
+Its board researches new possibilities of increasing financial responsibility in the railway industry, promotes and develops railroad regulatory reforms, implements compliance to laws referring to rail operation, resolves disputes of service and railroad rate, rejects or approves proposals of railroad mergers, implements compliance of environmental regulations, decides if an enterprise can leave or enter the railway business, rejects or approves the abandonment of rail lines, and oversees railway hauling emergencies, regardless if they were caused by congestion, a transporter not respecting its obligations, or trough damage to the rail tracks.

 a red truck transporting multiple cars

-Water Transportation
+Water Conveyance

 • MARAD